Open-Email/MailHTTPS-Protocol/README.md

 ## Complexity

 Email, the original killer-app, is a cornerstone of internet communication, yet the traditional push-based SMTP model is increasingly out of step with modern needs.
-Although many protocol updates (RFCs) have attempted to address issues like spam, phishing, authenticity, reputation and security, these challenges have simply grown in scale alongside email’s overall growth.
+Although many protocol updates (RFCs) have attempted to address issues like spam, phishing, authenticity, reputation and security, these challenges have simply grown in scale alongside email's overall growth.
 Yet email use, despite all the negative predictions, just keeps growing.

 Progress remains slow because spam filtering conflicts with privacy demands, and spammers rapidly adapt to every new measure.
 Email hosting is just becoming both more complex and more expensive, without a solution in sight.